DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Additionally, 128 bit size were tested resulting in `179.8712` $\mu s$.

-## 7 CONCLUSION
+## 7 DISCUSSION

 Observing the results, we can place them into the context of the limits imposed by the ADC, as discussed in Section 3.2.
-In (3), we calculate the average execution speed required to be $2.667 \mu$ for the ADC that requires soldering to the microcontroller.
-From Tables \ref{tab:iter5} and \ref{tab:iter6} we demonstrate execution speeds well below that, with iteration 5 as well as iteration 6 -- specifically with bitsets -- being the most prominent results to discuss.
-Here, our implementation achieved speeds of $0.0501 \mu s$ and
+In algorithm (3) (_as seen in Section 3.3_), we calculate the average execution speed required to be $2.667 \mu$ for the ADC that requires soldering to the microcontroller.
+From Tables
-$0.0474 \mu$ respectively which within the bounds of the ADC listed in Section 3.2.
+\ref{tab:iter5} and \ref{tab:iter6} we demonstrate execution speeds well below that, with iteration 5 as well as iteration 6 -- specifically with bitsets -- being the most prominent results to discuss.
+Here, our implementation achieved speeds of $0.0501 \mu s$ and $0.0474 \mu$ respectively which within the bounds of the ADC listed in Section 3.2.
 The built in ADC on Teensy has an effective sample rate of 1 MSPS (_e.g. half of MAX11102AUB_), which would require an average execution speed of ~$2.667/2 \mu s \approx 1.334 \mu s$, making our implementation suitable even for that limited conversion speed.

 The main culprit that led other iterations to not be viable was the inclusion of `std::vector`, which was used to ensure we could deliver variable lengths of our